跳轉至主目錄

 These options allow you to manage your resources in the most efficient manner possible, whilst also optimising the productive capacity of your sheep.

-Precision sheep management – utilising Radio Frequency Identification (RFID) electronic ear tags – is a technology which is growing in prevalence in the sheep industry.
+Precision sheep management using electronic identification (eID) ear tags is growing in prevalence in the sheep industry.

 An auto-drafter allows sheep to be automatically drafted into determined weight classes.
 This significantly reduces the labour requirements and errors when selecting sale stock.
 It reduces operator fatigue and removes the risk of the draft gate operator being injured by jumping sheep.